IBM-Cloud/docs/troubleshoot/index.md

 If you are unable to invite users because you are a collaborator and not a member, you must delete your previous {{site.data.keyword.Bluemix_notm}} account and then be invited to join the account as a member of the organization.
 To delete your previous account and join the account as a member, complete the following steps:

-  1. Contact [ID support](mailto:id@bluemix.net) to open a support ticket and request that your account be deleted.
+  1. Contact [{{site.data.keyword.Bluemix_notm}} Support](http://ibm.biz/bluemixsupport){: new_window} to open a support ticket and request that your account be deleted.
 If you have data that is associated with your old account that you want to save and move to the new account, include this information in your email.
   2. After your account is deleted, have a user with the organization manager role invite you to the organization as an organization manager.
 Then, sign up for {{site.data.keyword.Bluemix_notm}} from the invitation.